|

 Wondering how to make fresh-smelling pine-infused vinegar for cleaning?
 Read on for my full how-to.

 And then recently I was walking in my local country park and I noticed a load of pine branches on the ground.
 I wasn’t sure if some trees had been felled, or whether some of the strong winds had knocked the branches off.
 Either way, I picked up a couple of small branches that were lying on the ground and decided it was time to make pine-infused vinegar.
+I was so pleased with the results, that I wanted to show you how to make it too.
+Sharing is caring after all!

 Like any infused vinegar, it’s incredibly easy to make.
-Here’s the full how to, so you can make it too!
+Here’s the full how-to, so you can make it too!

 How To Make Pine Infused Vinegar For Cleaning

-Image of a jar of pine needles, with a blue text box that says how to make pine-infused vinegar for cleaning with.
+Ajar of pine needles, with a blue text box that says how to make pine-infused vinegar for cleaning with.

 You Will Need